httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 Implementers SHOULD support Client Hints opt-in mechanisms and MUST clear persisted opt-in preferences when any one of site data, browsing history, browsing cache, or similar, are cleared.

+# Cost of Sending Hints

+While HTTP header compression schemes reduce the cost of adding HTTP header fields, sending Client Hints to the server incurs an increase in request byte size.
+Servers SHOULD take that into account when opting in to receive Client Hints, and SHOULD NOT opt-in to receive hints unless they are to be used for content adaptation purposes.

+Due to request byte size increase, features relying on this document to define Client Hints MAY consider restricting sending those hints to certain request destinations {{FETCH}}, where they are more likely to be useful.

 # IANA Considerations